plusbyminuss-coder/epicstrafe/README.md

 - User search, profiles, times, and statistics
 - Global records and ranked leaderboards
 - Map browser with filtering, sorting, and CSV export
-- Head-to-head user comparisons
-- WebGPU replay player with download timeouts and non-blocking comparison data
-- Responsive light and dark themes

 ## Requirements

 - [Node.js](https://nodejs.org/) 22 or newer
 - npm 10 or newer
-- A browser with WebGPU support for replay playback

 ## Run the public frontend locally